alta3/linux-unattended-installation/readme.md

     ├─sda2                      8:2    0     1G  0 part /boot
     └─sda3                      8:3    0 697.1G  0 part
       └─ubuntu--vg-ubuntu--lv 253:0    0   200G  0 lvm  /
-    sdc                         8:32   1  29.9G  0 disk
+    sdb                         8:32   1  29.9G  0 disk
-    └─sdc1                      8:33   1  29.9G  0 part  <------------ OK, DEVICE-NAME = /dev/sdc1 in my case.
+    └─sdb1                      8:33   1  29.9G  0 part  <------------ IN my case, DEVICE-NAME = /dev/sdc1
     ```

 13. Remove write protection from the USB drive.
-In my case this wuld be MY COMMAND, yours will depend on the dev assignment
+In my case this would be MY COMMAND, yours will depend on the dev assignment

     If /dev/sdb1, then:
-    `sudo hdparm -r0 /dev/sdb1`   <-- Most likely what you will see

-    If /dev/sdc1, then:
-    `sudo hdparm -r0 /dev/sdc1`   <-- This example
+    `sudo hdparm -r0 /dev/sdb1`   <-- This is an EXAMPLE, use YOUR DEVICE-NAME, not this!!!

-    If /dev/SomethingElse, then:
-    `sudo hdparm -r0 /dev/SomethingElse`  <--- Nevertheless, make sure to use your `/dev/<USB-DEV>`

 14. Use dd to write the iso to the USB.
 Make sure to substitute `<DEV-NAME>` with your USB device's name